Rabago85/databricks_project/README.md

 2. **New vs. Existing Plans**:
    - New plans initially had competitive rates but increased at a steeper rate over time
    - New plans overtook existing plan costs by 2024
-   - Suggests new plans might start with lower rates to attract enrollees
+   - Suggests new plans might start with lower rates to attract enrollees pre-pandemic, not as important in 2024
 ![Image Alt](https://github.com/Rabago85/databricks_project/blob/896e31c6d5163bce7ca2e26614cda32576a816a5/y_o_y_rate_by_new_or_existing.jpg)

 3. **Pandemic Impact**: